-Never let you child eat Halloween candy or treats until you have thoroughly inspected each treat in the Halloween bag.
+Never Eat the TreatsNever let you child eat Halloween candy or treats until you have thoroughly inspected each treat in the Halloween bag.
 Carry a bottle of water and a snack from home if you children must eat something while trick or treating.

 Count the KidsIf you are in charge of your own children and a few neighborhood children then you should do a head count after each door and visibility identify each child you are in charge of before going to the next house.

 Stick by Your NeighborsTrick or treat in your own familiar neighborhood.
 Stay focused on your children and your surroundings.
 If you spot anything suspicious call the police.

-Wear comfortable cloths and comfortable walking (or running) shoes.
+Are You Comfy?Wear comfortable cloths and comfortable walking (or running) shoes.
 Be prepared to chase a child who is excitedly running to the next house or forgets to stay with you and starts to dart across the street.

-Do not allow a child to go to a house that has no lights showing.
+No Lights?
+No Stop!Do not allow a child to go to a house that has no lights showing.